Uniswap/web3-react/README.md

 ### Activate

-Activates the connector to either the default chain of the connector, or you can pass in a chainId (number) to connect to a certian chain.
+Activates the connector to either the default chain of the connector, or you can pass in a chainId (number) to connect to a certain chain.
 If the chain isn't configured in the connector, the user will be prompted to add the chain, given that you passed in the chains parameters to activate()

 ```ts
 // Base activation, will connect to the default chain of the connector.